TM-Vision/tm-digital-robot-is45-publish/docs/INSTALL_WINDOWS_CODE.md

-# Isaac Sim Installation guide for Windows
+# Extension Code Setup for Window

-## Download the TM Digital Robot Extension
+## 1. Clone the TM Digital Robot Extension Code

+-   Create a directory for your projects and clone the repository:

 ```bash
 mkdir %USERPROFILE%\projects
 cd %USERPROFILE%\projects
 git clone https://github.com/tm-vision/tm-digital-robot-is45-publish
 ```

--   Please checkout the latest or specific version and then create new branch for your custom development
+-   Check out the latest or a specific version, then create a new branch for custom development:
--   Checkout the latest version, you can use the command below

 ```bash
 cd %USERPROFILE%\projects\tm-digital-robot-is45-publish